 I am of the opinion that if it is really important to you, regardless of your busy schedule and obligations, you will find a way to pursue a passion.
 You will get up early, stay up late, forego something, but you will figure out a way to walk and chew gum at the same time because it means that much to you.
-When I read again that Rocky Mount has lost its Main Street accreditation, it tells me how unimportant our current city leadership finds this Main Street Approach to community transformation.
+When I read that Rocky Mount has lost its Main Street accreditation again, it tells me our current city leadership finds this Main Street Approach to community transformation unimportant.
 The Main Street Program offers support for community-led downtown revitalization.
 We need all the help we can get.

 As far back as the mid-1970’s the National Trust for Historic Preservation, concerned about threats to Main Streets’ commercial architecture and a need to stimulate economic activity in small-city downtowns, launched a program that led to the creation of the Main Street Four-Point Approach and the establishment of the National Main Street Center in Washington,D.C.
 Main Street is a national program that has changed the way governments, planners and developers view preservation.

 The Main Street approach sells a positive image of the commercial district and encourages consumers and investors to live, work, shop, and play in the Main Street district.
 This means getting Main Street into top physical shape.
 Capitalizing on its best assets, such as historic buildings, an creating an inviting atmosphere.
 No city in North Carolina has a Main Street like ours.
 Filled with significant architecture, building by building, worthy of saving and repurposing.
 Here are the depositories of new dreams, where stories of the people of the past and their businesses remain in the dust motes captured in the sunlight through the window glass.